letstatt/stress/README.md

 ```

-## Basics
+# Basics

 Stress-testing is always about the testee and test sources.
 The app helps you to automate the process by generating tests
-and making them given to the program you want to test,
+(or getting from the other source) and making them given to
-logging everything well.
+the program you want to test, logging everything well.

 Once the verdict is not `Accepted` or OK, the input of the test
 is stored into a log file to let you reproduce the problem.
 Internal analyzer also tries to predict the possible crash reason,
 based on some debugging tools.

-Let me show you some patterns.
+Let me show you some basics.

-### Detect runtime error
+### Runtime error detection

 * This line runs 10 tests created by your test generator
 with solution you give to test.